Aifeex

 No Real Products or Services

-Beyond access to its in-app dashboard, the tap-to-earn “activity,” and referral tracking, there is no verifiable service (like audited trading, real account statements, or a legitimate brokerage-style execution venue).
+Beyond in-app access, the review states that there is no verifiable service such as audited trading, transparent trading reports, real account statements, or a legitimate brokerage-style execution venue.

 Investment Plans: Imaginary Yields, Real Deposits